- Solo (1–5): Master product mix, prove the model, 8–12 hrs/week.

 Delegate route, warehouse, and day-to-day.
 You shift to oversight, ordering, reporting, taxes.
 Referrals start dominating pipeline.

-You need one before you hire โ it's what makes stockers efficient by cutting drive time.
+You need one before you hire β it's what makes stockers efficient by cutting drive time.
+Full bill-of-materials at $1,596 + layout: vending warehouse setup checklist 2026.

 Systems that unlock scale